emiller42/splunk-statsd-backend/README.md

 ## Deprecation Plan

 There currently no deprecation schedule or date.
 The intent is to keep the library healthy in it's current form.
-If related technologies evolve to the point that that is not possible without significant effort, (Ex: major breaking changes to the StatsD plugin model) then Maintainers will favor deprecation rather than accomodating the change.
+If related technologies evolve to the point that that is not possible without significant effort, (Ex: major breaking changes to the StatsD plugin model) then Maintainers will favor deprecation rather than accommodating the change.

 ---